andela/workdey/artisan_guidelines.md

 ### Bidding for tasks

-* A client will not always choose one particular taskee to carry out a task, this is true especially when the client hasn't worked with any taskee before and in this situation, your reputation on the platform will go a long way in helping you seal the deal.
+* A client will not always choose one particular artisan to carry out a task, this is true especially when the client hasn't worked with any artisan before and in this situation, your reputation on the platform will go a long way in helping you seal the deal.
 * You can't negotiate for this kind of task as the price will more than likely be fixed at a certain price.
 * Only bid for tasks you are able to carry out effectively and efficiently.

 ### Negotiations and rates

 * You can set your price range for different task types that you are able to carry out.
-This will go a long way when clients are looking for a taskee to delegate a task to.
+This will go a long way when clients are looking for a artisan to delegate a task to.
 Once a task is accepted, you can't review the price until the task is done.
 * Always review your price range to make sure it is commensurate with your skill level, qualifications, experience and availability.
 * Once a task is complete, endeavor to mark it as complete.